-20. WHISTLEBLOWING
+21. WHISTLEBLOWING

-Tate has a Whistleblowing Policy a copy of which may be obtained on request. the Supplier may rely on and follow this policy in order to make Tate aware of any concerns they have with regard to any contractual or other arrangements with Tate.
+Tate has a Whistleblowing Policy a copy of which may be obtained on request.
+The Contractor may rely on and follow this policy in order to make Tate aware of any concerns they have with regard to any contractual or other arrangements with Tate.

-21. DIVERSITY AND INCLUSION
+22. DIVERSITY AND INCLUSION

-- 21.1 Tate is committed to diversity and inclusion, and has a legal duty to consider the need to eliminate discrimination and promote equality of opportunity with regards to age, disability, gender identity or gender expression, race, ethnicity, religion or belief, sex and sexual orientation, marriage or civil partnership or pregnancy or maternity when procuring and contracting for goods, services and works.
-Tate expects the Supplier to meet and exceed its statutory obligations under the Equality Act 2010. - 21.2 The Supplier represents, warrants and undertakes to Tate that they will not unlawfully discriminate under the Equality Act 2010 both in relation to employment and the provision of goods and services and will take all reasonable steps to ensure that Personnel meet their obligations under the Equality Act 2010.
+- 22.1 Tate is committed to diversity and inclusion, and has a legal duty to consider the need to eliminate discrimination and promote equality of opportunity with regards to age, disability, gender identity or gender expression, race, ethnicity, religion or belief, sex and sexual orientation, marriage or civil partnership or pregnancy or maternity when procuring and contracting for goods, services and works.
+Tate expects the Contractor to meet and exceed its statutory obligations under the Equality Act 2010. - 22.2 The Contractor represents, warrants and undertakes to Tate that they will not unlawfully discriminate under the Equality Act 2010 both in relation to the provision of and services and will take all reasonable steps to ensure that they meet their obligations under the Equality Act 2010.

-22. DIGNITY AND RESPECT
+23. DIGNITY AND RESPECT

-- 22.1 Tate is committed to creating an inclusive work environment for everyone who works on their sites, regardless of their employer, which is a safe and non-threatening workplace where individual contributions are valued and recognised. - 22.2 Tate takes instances of discrimination, harassment, bullying or disrespectful behaviour extremely seriously.
-Tate will not tolerate harassment or discrimination on the grounds of age, disability, sex, gender identity or gender expression, ethnicity or race, religion or belief and sexual orientation socioeconomic background, professional status or any other factor. - 22.3 The Supplier shall ensure that all Personnel deployed on Tate's sites are made aware of Tate's Dignity and Respect policy and that each and every Personnel upholds the standards of behaviour set out in this policy.
-Tate reserves the right to require the Supplier to remove from site any Personnel whose behaviour is found to be in breach of these standards.
-Personnel on Tate sites are also entitled to expect the same standards of behaviour from Tate staff and all other persons with whom they come into contact on Tate sites.
-The Supplier shall ensure that all Personnel deployed on Tate's sites are also aware of their own rights under Tate's Dignity and Respect policy and shall have in place appropriate procedures and support to deal with any instances of discrimination, harassment, bullying or any other disrespectful behaviour reported to them.
+- 23.1 Tate is committed to creating an inclusive work environment for everyone who works on their sites which is a safe and non-threatening workplace where individual contributions are valued and recognised. - 23.2 Tate takes instances of discrimination, harassment, bullying or disrespectful behaviour extremely seriously.
+Tate will not tolerate harassment or discrimination on the grounds of age, disability, sex, gender identity or gender expression, ethnicity or race, religion or belief and sexual orientation socio-economic background, professional status or any other factor. - 23.3 The Contractor shall ensure that they are aware of Tate's Dignity and Respect policy and that each and they uphold the standards of behaviour set out in this policy.
+Tate reserves the right to remove the Contractor from site if their behaviour is found to be in breach of these standards.
+The Contractor is also entitled to expect the same standards of behaviour from Tate staff and all other persons with whom they come into contact on Tate sites.

-23. NOTICES
+24. NOTICES

-- 23.1 Any notice or other communication under or in connection with this Agreement shall be in writing and shall be delivered personally or sent via first class post to the relevant Party at the address for correspondence set out here or to such other address as either Party may specify by notice in writing to the other Party. - 23.2 For the purposes of Clause 23.1, the address of each Party shall be: For and on behalf of Tate:
+24.1 Any notice or other communication under or in connection with this Agreement shall be in writing and shall be delivered personally or sent via first class post to the relevant Party at the address for correspondence set out here or to such other address as either Party may specify by notice in writing to the other Party.

+24.2 For the purposes of Clause 24.1, the address of each Party shall be:

+For and on behalf of Tate: